dinaypatil-web/smartfinhub/docs/prd.md

 - Display bank/financial institution logo on account pages and dashboard
 - Manual bank name entry option if institution not listed
 - **Automatic Logo Fetching**: When bank/loan/credit card account logo is not available in the system database during account creation or editing, automatically fetch the logo from internet sources
-- Fetched logos displayed on both account pages and dashboard\n- System caches fetched logos for future use
+- Fetched logos displayed on both account pages and dashboard
+- System caches fetched logos for future use
 - Optional account number entry (encrypted storage, only last 4 digits visible on dashboard)

-\n#### 2.2.3 Credit Card Configuration
+#### 2.2.3 Credit Card Configuration
 - **Statement Day of Month**: User inputs the day of month when credit card statement is generated (1-31)
 - **Due Day of Month**: User inputs the day of month when credit card payment is due (1-31)
 - **Credit Card Limit**: User inputs their own credit limit for the card